nedbat/scriv/docs/commands.rst

 This command is independent of the other commands.
 It can be used with a hand-edited changelog file that wasn't created with scriv.

+For writing to GitHub, you need a GitHub personal access token, either stored in your .netrc file, or in the GITHUB_TOKEN environment variable.

 If your changelog file is in reStructuredText format, you will need `pandoc`_ 2.11.2 or later installed for the command to work.